apache/logging-log4cxx/src/site/markdown/concepts.md

 output bears the name of the generating logger, this naming strategy makes it easy to identify the origin of a log message.
 However, this is only one possible, albeit common, strategy for naming loggers.
-Log4cxx does not restrict the possible set of loggers.
+Log4cxx does not constrain the set of possible loggers.
 The developer is free to name the loggers as desired.

 Nevertheless, naming loggers after the class where they are located